threenbe/odin-recipes-css/README.md

 # Basic Recipe Website

-This is a basic recipe website that I am building in my quest to learn more about web development.
+This is a basic recipe website that I built in my quest to learn more about web development.

 This project will serve as a demonstration of my HTML skills thus far.